 These are just a few things to consider.
 We’re actually putting together a list of questions to ask a property manager, so stay tuned for more information on that.

-This is similar to the certifications arena, but here you are diving deeper into exactly what kind of commercial property experience they have.
+This is similar to the certifications arena, but here you are diving deeper into precisely what kind of commercial property experience they have.

-Managing a strip mall is different than managing a fifteen story office building.
+Managing a strip mall is different from managing a fifteen-story office building.
 Working with an industrial complex isn’t exactly the same as managing a group of restaurants.

-Something else to keep in mind – most states require property managers to also have some kind of real estate license.
-This means they may have been in a real estate agent or broker before getting into commercial property management.
-That’s actually a good thing, as someone who has some experience under their belt there may understand the market better than someone who has always been in property management.
+Something else to keep in mind—most states require property managers also to have some kind of real estate license.
+This means they may have been a real estate agent or broker before getting into commercial property management.
+That’s a good thing, as someone with some experience under their belt may understand the market better than someone who has always been in property management.

 Do You Like the Company?